dbeley/autoscreen/README.md

 # autoscreen

-Automatically take screenshot with maim.
+Automatically take screenshots with maim.

+By default the timer will run the script every 15 minutes.
+You can change it in the systemd timer file.

+You should also change the active directory (default: ~/Documents/autoscreen) in the systemd service file.

 ## Requirements